daryle-tan/vending-machine/README.md

 ### c.
 The vending machine should be to restock the inventory

 ### 2. There will be a user interface that allows the customer to select a snack and purchase it.

+## Getting Started

+run 'npx hardhat'

+In a separate terminal and ensure that you are in the app directory run 'npm run dev' to start nextjs.s